 3. DDoS attacks

 Distributed denial of service (DDoS) attacks leverage infected systems to flood an organizations’ servers with more traffic than it can handle, forcing it to shut down completely.
-Although manufacturing firms are rarely the target of DDoS attacks, hijacking their equipment can also play a part in large-scale cybercrime operations.
-As a result, companies that fail to uphold best practices in cyber security and IoT device management can unknowingly aid in DDoS attacks against other commercial targets.
+Although DDoS attacks rarely target manufacturing firms, hijacking their equipment can also be part of large-scale cybercrime operations.
+As a result, companies that fail to uphold best cyber security practices and IoT device management can unknowingly aid in DDoS attacks against other commercial targets.

 For example, a streaming service experienced a 13-day DDOS attack from a botnet that was “made up of 402,000 enslaved Internet-of-Things (IoT) devices” Future attacks may seek to infect environmental IoT sensors used at manufacturing plants, which will have an impact on productivity.